 Language ego is a sense of inferiority as one tries to learn a new language.
 People are excellent at communicating in their own language and communicate boldly in it.
 This confidence in one’s native language makes one highly resilient in one’s mother tongue.
 This why native speaker’s often ignore comments on how to communicate in the target language when these comments come from non-native speakers and even from native-speakers.
 We all know our own language and care little for feedback from others

-However, this confidence, stubbornness, and resilience disappears when learning another language.
+However, this confidence, stubbornness, and resilience disappear when learning another language.
 Now, it is common for people to become defensive and sensitive as they try to communicate with limited tools.

 Helping Student with Language Ego

-- Task should be challenging but not overwhelming.
+- The task should be challenging but not overwhelming.
 This is a general concept in education but much more important in language teaching.
 Excessive failure will destroy the fragile ego of many ESL students.